stoermelder/vcvrack-packone/docs/MidiCat.md

 The module allows you to import presets from VCV MIDI-MAP for a quick migration.
 Also, the module can be switched to "Locate and indicate"-mode: Received MIDI messages have no effect to the mapped parameters, instead the module is centered on the screen and the parameter mapping indicator flashes for a short period of time.
 When finished verifying all MIDI controls switch back to "Operating"-mode for normal module operation of MIDI-CAT.

-This module was added in v1.1.0 of PackOne.
+MIDI-CAT was added in v1.1.0 of PackOne.